Adamm00/IPSet_ASUS/README.md

 #### IoT Isolation

-IoT blocking applies to devices in the Skynet IoT IPSet.
+IoT WAN blocking applies to devices in the Skynet IoT IPSet.
 When enabled, their forwarded WAN traffic is blocked except for ICMP, the configured TCP/UDP ports, and traffic routed through active OpenVPN or WireGuard server interfaces.
 By default, UDP port 123 remains available for NTP time synchronization; accurate device time is required by certificates, secure connections and scheduled activity.
 The default can be replaced with up to 15 custom ports or disabled entirely.
 The saved device list and the blocking switch are managed independently.

 - `firewall settings iot ban 192.168.1.50 192.168.1.60` - Add one or more IPv4 addresses or CIDR ranges to the IoT list.
 - `firewall settings iot unban 192.168.1.50 192.168.1.60` - Remove one or more IPv4 addresses or CIDR ranges from the IoT list.
-- `firewall settings iot enable|disable` - Start or pause IoT blocking without clearing the saved device list.
+- `firewall settings iot enable|disable` - Start or pause IoT WAN blocking without clearing the saved device list.
 - `firewall settings iot view` - Display detected clients, their IoT state, and the current allowed protocol and ports.
 - `firewall settings iot ports 123 124 125` - Replace the allowed WAN port list.
 Ports must be between 1 and 65535, with a maximum of 15 entries.
 - `firewall settings iot ports default` - Allow only UDP port 123 for NTP time synchronization.